swo/16s-book/manuscript/sec01.md

 ## Where this document came from

-I wrote an early form of this document as a teaching aid for a workshop on 16S rRNA data processing that I gave as a graduate student for my research group, the Alm Lab at MIT.
-I finished my PhD in 2016.
-In 2018, I put this document up for the larger world because it was starting to be shared in wider circles.
-Now, in 2021, I'm updating this document to reflect two important new
-developments: denoising and QIIME 2.
+I wrote the first edition of this document as a graduate student for use by my research group, the Alm Lab at MIT.
+In 2018, I published the second edition because it was starting to be shared in wider circles.
+Now, in 2021, I'm updating this document with a third edition in order to reorganize the material and to include two important new developments: denoising and QIIME 2.
+I'm grateful to OpenBiome, which gave me the opportunity to do this revision as part of a microbiome science seminar course for Aga Khan University.

 ## What this document is for